fisher-alice/johnny-five-wiki/Hygrometer.md

 ```
 {
   id: A user definable id value.
 Defaults to a generated uid
-  pin: The pins defined for X, Y, and Z.
   relativeHumidity: The relative humidity in percent.
 READONLY
   RH: A convenience alias for relativeHumidity.
 READONLY
 }